 Snowmobiling Yellowstone's Lower Loop

-At 5pm, we headed north on US 191/89, out of Jackson and past the Tetons.
-The sun started setting as we approached Moran Junction, southernly aspects of the Tetons glowing orange with the low sun angle.
+At 5pm, we drove north on US 191/89, out of Jackson and past the Tetons.
+The sun set as we approached Moran Junction, southernly aspects of the Tetons glowing orange with the low sun angle.
 We drove Togwotee Pass in twilight, keeping an eye out for black ice.

-The Absaroka Range stands between Jackson and Cody, forcing a long detour.
-We drove southeast through the Wind River Reservation, then hooked northwest at Riverton.
-A direct northeast route would take no more than 3 hours.
+The Absaroka Range stands between Jackson and Cody, leading to a long detour.
+We drove southeast through the Wind River Reservation, then turned northwest at Riverton.
+A direct northeast route, if possible, would be no more than 3 hours.

-At 10pm, we rolled into Cody, stopping for beers at Buffalo Bill's Irma Hotel.
-The Irma is a western landmark, where a few friends were spending the night.
-With an early start, we headed to our nearby hotel by midnight.
+At 10pm, we reached Cody, stopping for beers at Buffalo Bill's Irma Hotel.
+The Irma is a western landmark, where a few friends chose to spend the night.
+We opted for another nearby hotel, checking in by midnight.

 At 6am, we returned to the Irma for breakfast.
-Gary Fales expected us by 7am, but due to a longer than expected breakfast, we didn't arrive until 7:45am.
-Unfortunately, we stressed them out a bit (if you're reading, sorry!), but managed to arrive at the East Entrance by ~9am, right on time.
+Gary Fales expected us by 7am, but due to a slow breakfast, we didn't arrive until 7:45am.
+We seemed to stress them out a bit (if you're reading, sorry!), but managed to arrive at the East Entrance by ~9am, right on time.

 We geared up by 9am and started up our sleds.
-We were only 2 miles to the East Entrance.
+It was only 2 miles to the East Entrance.
 The ranger checked our paperwork: permit, online course certificates for each driver, driver's licenses and Park entry passes.

 My sled had a special non-guided sign on the front.
-Per regulations, I had to stay at the head of the group, as the group leader.
+Per regulations, I had to stay at the head of the group, as the permit holder.

-Squared away, we set off into the Park at 9:15am.
+Squared away, we drove into the Park at 9:15am.

 Sylvan Pass to Fishing Bridge

-Aside from one pair of sleds that got a head start and one nordic skier, we had Sylvan Pass to ourselves.
-Wispy clouds, fresh snow dusting the pines and fog floating through the canyons below.
+Aside from one pair of sleds that got a head start and a lone Nordic skier, we had Sylvan Pass to ourselves.
+Wispy clouds, fresh snow dusting the lodgepole pines and fog floating through canyons below.

 It was my first time driving a snowmobile.
-Our sleds were easy to maneuver on groomed trails—perfect "corduroy" for any skiers reading.
+It was easy to maneuver on groomed trails – perfect "corduroy" for any skiers reading.

 After ~30 minutes, we spotted a bison in the road and slowed down.
-After a brief stand-off, we slipped past one by one, keenly aware of how little protection a snowmobile offered.
+After a brief stand-off, we slipped by one by one, all too aware of how little protection a snowmobile offered.

 At 10am, we arrived at Steamboat Point, a series of fumaroles (aka steam vents) on the shore of Yellowstone Lake.
 After a quick photo op, we started on the final stretch to Fishing Bridge, our refuel stop.

-To date, 2022 was a low snow year, so a few stretches of road were bare pavement.
-The Park Service lays wood chips where it can.
+To date, 2022 was a low snow year, so a few stretches of road were down to bare pavement.
+The Park Service lays wood chips when able.
 The key is to avoid turning.
 Snowmobiles on pavement are like cars on ice.

 At 10:15am, we stopped in Fishing Bridge to top up the gas tanks.
 The gas station was unmanned, but pumps accepted credit cards.
 We had Fishing Bridge to ourselves; during summer, there's a busy campground and general store.